penteract/HigherOrderHornRefinement/README.md

 ============================

 ##Build
+can be built with cabal or stack
+`stack install`
+or
+`cabal configure`
+`cabal install --bindir=.`
+(these will create the executable `HigherOrderHornRefinement` on `PATH`)

-This uses the packages *parsec* and *mtl*, which can be installed using Cabal.
+Alternatively, install the packages *parsec* and *mtl*, then run `ghc Main -o HigherOrderHornRefinement`.

-To build, simply run `ghc Main`.

 ##Run
-`Main inputFile outputFile` is the easiest way to call the program.
+`HigherOrderHornRefinement inputFile outputFile` is the easiest way to call the program.
-`Main -h` gives more information about command line options.
+`HigherOrderHornRefinement -h` gives more information about command line options.

-`tests/test.sh` should be called from the base directory.
-It will run some tests then `git diff --stat tests` to check that the output is what it is supposed to be.
-It will produce no output if it runs without errors.

 ##Input format
 For an example of a complete input file, see tests/test1.inp.